franklinqin0/blog/docs/blog/interview_algo.md

 ## DFS

+When to use BFS instead of DFS?

+- when key words like **shortest path** or **least times** show up
+- traverse in a matrix
+- layered traverse
+- exponential complexity requires bidirectional BFS to reduce complexity

 ## Backtracking

 a methodology where we mark the current path of exploration, if the path does not lead to a solution, we then revert the change (i.e. backtracking) and try another path.